BawdyAnarchist/quBSD/Future_Development.md

+Simultaneous jail starts cause multiple dhcp restarts, and I think hangs some of the interfaces permanently in the gateway until restared

 timeout is a real command that will exit a command after a certain time. wow that would've been useful a long time ago

-control_netmap is in fact failing to have epairs and such removed, well at least with qb-stop.

 when shutting down social:
 	/etc/rc.shutdown: WARNING: $qubsd_dhcp_enable is not set properly - see rc.conf(5).